-- Las Vegas for Vegans, was shortlisted in the Queensland Literary Awards for the Steele Rudd Award 2013 and won the 2011 The Ned Kelly: SD Harvey Short Story Award
+- Las Vegas for Vegans (2012), shortlisted in the Queensland Literary Awards for the Steele Rudd Award 2013 and awarded the 2011 The Ned Kelly: SD Harvey Short Story Award

-- The Rattler & other stories, his debut book, was shortlisted for the Melbourne Lord Mayor’s Creative Writing Award.
+- The Rattler & other stories (2011), shortlisted for the Melbourne Lord Mayor’s Creative Writing Award.

 Alec has taught Contemporary Fictions and Creative Nonfiction at the University of Melbourne and conducts novel and short story writing workshops nationally.